Love Canal: Home construction, 1950s

 The land where the homes were being built was not part of the agreement between the school board and Hooker; thus, none of these residents knew the canal's history.
+When constructing the houses, builders tore through barrels of waste to put foundations, waterlines and basements.
 There was no monitoring or evaluating of the chemical wastes stored under the ground.
 Additionally, the clay cover of the canal, which was supposed to be impermeable, began to crack.
 The subsequent construction of the LaSalle Expressway restricted groundwater from flowing to the Niagara River.
 After the exceptionally wet winter and spring of 1962, the elevated expressway turned the breached canal into an overflowing pool.
 People reported having puddles of oil or colored liquid in yards or basements.

 By the 1970s, the Love Canal area was an established suburb that appealed to commuters and families.
 It was proximate to the school and newly constructed churches, it was conveniently located just a few miles from the city center, and the expressway provided access to shopping and leisure opportunities.
 Census data revealed the area had a higher than median income, and the majority of its households included young children.
 Due to the great percentage of new construction in the area, less than 3% of housing units were unoccupied.
 In 1976, a report evaluating Niagara Falls ranked Love Canal the fourth-best area in "social well-being."
-In total, 800 private houses and 240 low-income apartments were constructed.
-Before the public revelation of the environmental crisis, developers were planning to expand the area with additional homes.
+In total, 800 private houses and 240 low-income apartments were constructed, including public housing project Griffon Manor, where residents were 60% African American and mainly renters.
+Before the public revelation of the environmental crisis, developers were planning to continue to expand the area with additional homes.
 There were 410 children in the school during 1978.

 Lead-up and discovery, 1970s

-Residents were suspicious of black fluid that flowed out of the Love Canal.
-For years, residents had complained about odors and substances in their yards or the public playgrounds.
-Finally, the city acted and hired a consultant, Calspan Corporation, to do a far-reaching study.
-In January 1977, a harsh winter storm dumped 33-45 in of snow, significantly raising the water table.
-The excess water got into the ground water and raised the elevation of contaminants including dioxin.
+Leading up to the mid 1970s, complaints by residents of chemical odors had been made intermittently.
+Old waste drums could be seen bursting out of backyards and trees were turning black.
+Children would come back from schoolyards with burns on their hands.
 During the spring of 1977, the State Departments of Health and Environmental Conservation began an intensive air, soil, and groundwater sampling and analysis program after qualitative identification of a number of organic compounds in the basements of 11 homes adjacent to the Love Canal.
-It was also revealed that the standards at the time did not require the installation of a liner to prevent leaching; this became very common among companies.
+Cinder blocks in home foundations showed evidence of chemical exposure, though at the time, this fact did not require the installation of a liner to prevent leaching.
+It is reported that children still played on playgrounds affected by the landfill surface until spring of 1978, when New York State Health Department finally classified the area as a threat to human health and ordered access restriction to the landfill.
+When the state of New York stepped in to Love Canal in April 1978, 230 adults and 134 children lived in the homes with backyards directly on the canal, 410 students went to the elementary school, and 2,618 people lived in homes spread not more than four blocks from the landfill.